twinmystery/cv/index.md

 Who is Daniel (`the prospective`)?

-Daniel is hypertext markup in Markdown
+Daniel is a hypertext markup in Markdown
 that lets you document documents
 and design designs.
 Daniel is
 easy-to-read and easy-to-write.